Wednesday, November 11, 2020

 What does it take to “be the GC” in these challenging times?
 What first steps should the GC take when an issue arises, and what pitfalls should she remain mindful about?
 In this interactive panel, we will examine these questions through hypothetical and real life scenarios facing today's General Counsels, including whistleblower protections, crisis management, and artificial intelligence.

-Margee Elias, Senior Vice President and Principal Deputy General Counsel, Freddie Mac
+Margee Elias, Executive Vice President and General Counsel & Secretary, GoGo Air

 Anna R. Gressel, Senior Commercial Litigation Associate, Debevoise & Plimpton LLP

 Mary Beth Hogan, Partner & Co-Chair of the Litigation Department, Debevoise & Plimpton LLP